Kacpron123/Patience/README.md

 ## Features to implement
+The code is designed with modularity and scalability in mind, making it easy to implement new features
 * choosing type of solitaire to play
 * saving/loading settings and last played game
 * fully customize look of game